4.82 from 197 votes

 Storing

-This dish will be creamiest served warm immediately after it’s made.
+This dish will be creamiest served warm soon after it’s made.
 Leftovers reheat well, but the pasta absorbs much of the sauce so it won’t be as creamy the next day.
 Store leftovers in an airtight container in the fridge for up to 4 days.

 Nutrition